murdinc/awsm/README.md

 ## Roadmap

 * createAutoScaleGroup - "Create an AWS AutoScaling Group"
-* createImage - "Create an AWS Machine Image from a running instance"
 * createLaunchConfiguration - "Create an AWS AutoScaling Launch Configuration"
-* createVolume - "Create an AWS EBS volume"
 * deleteAutoScaleGroup - "Delete AWS AutoScaling Groups"
 * deleteLaunchConfiguration - "Delete AWS AutoScaling Launch Configurations"
-* launchInstance - "Launch an EC2 instance"
 * resumeProcesses - "Resume autoscaling processes on a specific autoscaling group"
 * runCommand - "Run a command on a set of instances"
 * suspendProcesses - "Stop autoscaling processes on a specific autoscaling group"